Characters and chromatic symmetric functions: Chromatic symmetric functions

 where $g$ is any element in $\qsn$ satisfying $Y(g) = X_G$.
 By Proposition~\ref{p:Yexpand}, we have that $X_G = \sum_{\lambda \vdash n} \epsilon^\lambda(G) m_\lambda$ is equal to

 equivalently, $\omega X_G$ is equal to

 Some conditions on graphs $G$ and traces $\theta$ imply the numbers $\theta(G)$ to be positive, and sometimes the resulting positive numbers have nice combinatorial interpretations, particularly when $G$ is the incomparability graph of a poset.
 (See, e.g., \cite{CHSSkanEKL}, \cite{SWachsChromQF}, \cite{StanSymm}.)
-Given a poset $P$, define its {\em incomparability graph} $\inc(P)$ to be the graph having a vertex for each element of $P$ and an edge $(i,j)$ for each incomparable pair of elements of $P$.
-For positive integers $a$, $b$, call a poset ($\mathbf{a}+\mathbf{b}$)-free if it has no induced subposet isomorphic to a disjoint sum of an $a$-element chain and a $b$-element chain.
-If we cannot interpret $\theta(\inc(P))$ for {\em all} posets $P$, sometimes we can do so when $P$ is $(\mathbf3 + \mathbf 1)$-free.
+Given a poset $P$, define its {\em incomparability graph} $\inc(P)$ to be the graph having a vertex for each element of $P$ and an edge $\{i,j\}$ for each incomparable pair of elements of $P$.
+For positive integers $a$, $b$, call a poset ($\mathbf{a}+\mathbf{b}$)-{\em free} if it has no induced subposet isomorphic to a disjoint sum of an $a$-element chain and a $b$-element chain.
+For example, the following poset $P$ is $(\mathbf3 + \mathbf 1)$-free and $(\mathbf2 + \mathbf 2)$-free, and has incomparability graph $\inc(P) = G$.